-- a) inform the tenderer accordingly; - b) give the tenderer an opportunity to make representations within 14 days as to why - i) the tender submitted should not be disqualified or, if the tender has already been awarded to the tenderer, the contract should not be terminated in whole or in part; - ii) if the successful tenderer subcontracted a portion of the tender to another person without disclosing it, the tenderer should not be penalised up to 10 percent of the value of the contract; and - iii) the tenderer should not be restricted by the National Treasury from conducting any business for a period not exceeding 10 years with any organ of state; and - c) if it concludes, after considering the representations referred to in sub-clause (1)(b), that - i) such false information was submitted by the tenderer - a) disqualify the tenderer or terminate the contract in whole or in part; and - b) if applicable, claim damages from the tenderer; or - ii) the successful tenderer subcontracted a portion of the tender to another person without disclosing, penalise the tenderer up to 10 percent of the value of the contract. - 2a.
-An organ of state musti) inform the National Treasury, in writing, of any actions taken in terms of sub-clause (1);
+- 1) If the municipality is of the view that a tenderer submitted false information regarding a specific goal, it must - a) inform the tenderer accordingly; and - b) give the tenderer an opportunity to make representations within 14 days as to why the tender may not be disqualified or, if the tender has already been awarded to the tenderer, the contract should not be terminated in whole or in part. - 2) After considering the representations referred to in sub-regulation (1)(b), the municipality may, if it concludes that such information is false- - (a) disqualify the tenderer or terminate the contract in whole or in part; and ( - (b) if applicable, claim damages from the tenderer.